gauthiier/objects-and-simulations/brief.md

 4. There will be _no_ gravity in the mikrowelt.
 5. All advanced Behaviors __must__ implement the interface __CreatureBehavior__.
 6. The canvas size has to be of dimension 650 width X 650 height.
-7. The name of your creature class has to be the same has in you report.
+7. The name of your creature class has to be the same in you report.

 ## References